 Lead Front-End Developer, Visual Designer

-A team of seven people from Color Coded collaborated on the project, including two project managers (who took turns, we like to share), one lead designer, two design apprentices, and one development apprentice.
+A team of seven people from Color Coded collaborated on the project, including two project managers (who alternated, we like to share), one lead designer, two design apprentices, and one development apprentice.
 The design lead focused on typography, layout, and overall design direction.
 The design apprentices contributed original art for the banners and zine covers.
 The development apprentice focused on accessibility and testing.
-We worked closely with members of COiL through out the entire process, from discovery to launch.
+We worked closely with members of COiL throughout the entire process, from discovery to launch.

 During the discovery phase we learned that we would be making a microsite for people with radical politics, rooted in community, who have a habit of retweeting.

 So, when coming up with design directions, we asked ourselves: